Got a weather radio? Looking for weather radio channels or NOAA station listing frequencies in your area? I have some answers and links for you…

 This method is popular.
 Simply an increasing radio frequency sequence.
 Your weather radio channel sequence may follow this method – check your radio’s documentation.

 Weather radios that follow this method include THE most popular model:

 Midland – WR120B / WR120EZ

 (view on amzn)

 Here are some interactive NOAA links from the National Weather Service in varying formats.
-They will help you to identify where the transmitting stations are located, their call signs, broadcast frequencies, coverage maps, SAME # county codes and more.
+They will help you find if there is a weather radio station near you.
+And to identify exactly where the transmitting stations are located, their call signs, broadcast frequencies, coverage maps, SAME # county codes and more.

 This interactive list will show you each station in your state, sorted by county.
 It will indicate each station’s SAME #, location of transmitter (town), call sign, and frequency.

 NOAA Weather Radio Station Listing for each State